xmartlabs/Eureka/README.md

 * **onCellSelection()**

 	Called each time the user taps on the row and it gets selected.
+Note that this will also get called for disabled rows so you should start your code inside this callback with something like `guard !row.isDisabled else { return }`

 * **cellSetup()**